-In the Setting pane, click Turn off Store application, and then click Edit policy setting.
+In the Setting pane, click Turn off the Store application, and then click Edit policy setting.

-On the Turn off Store application setting page, click Enabled, and then click OK.
+On the Turn off the Store application setting page, click Enabled, and then click OK.

 Applies to: Windows 10 Mobile

-If you have mobile devices in your organization that you upgraded from earlier versions of Windows Phone 8 to Windows 10 Mobile, existing policies created using the Windows Phone 8.1 configuration service providers (CSP) with your MDM tool will continue to work on Windows 10 Mobile.
+If you have mobile devices in your organization that you upgraded from earlier versions of Windows Phone 8 to Windows 10 Mobile, existing policies created using the Windows Phone 8.1 CSPs with your MDM tool will continue to work on Windows 10 Mobile.
 If you are starting with Windows 10 Mobile, we recommend using AppLocker to manage access to Microsoft Store app.